 People with prediabetes are likely to develop type 2 diabetes within a decade unless crucial lifestyle and dietary changes are implemented.

-Patients with type 2 diabetes are regularly diagnosed with serious cardiovascular complications, including stroke, diabetic ketoacidosis, ischemic heart disease and lower-extremity nerve damage.
+Patients with type 2 are regularly diagnosed with serious cardiovascular complications, including stroke, diabetic ketoacidosis, ischemic heart disease and lower-extremity nerve damage.

 It’s difficult to calculate the negative effects that type 2 diabetes has on your digestion, weight, energy, vision, sleep and much, much more.

 The development of type 2 diabetes can generally be attributed to a combination of genetic and lifestyle factors.
-Among the factors that can help trigger type 2 diabetes are:
+Among the factors that can help trigger type 2 are: